CurlyTaleGamesLLC/MaxFeeder/Docs/poker.md

 You will need the following components to assemble the Servo Poker

-- SG90 Servo
+- MG90S Servo
-- SG90 Servo Horn
+- MG90S Servo Horn
-- SG90 Servo Screws
+- MG90S Servo Screws
 - Poker 3D print
 - Poker Arm 3D print
 - M3 6mm machine screw
 - 2mm Smooth Rod - cut to 13mm in length
 - Twist Tie

+Note: the kits have been upgraded to use MG90S servos, however the documentation currently still shows SG90 servos.
+SG90 servos work reliably for 8mm and 12mm max feeders.

 Don't want to source all these parts?
 [Buy the kit!](https://store.curlytalegames.com/pages/max-feeders)